davidtay/magento-docker/README.md

 # Magento 2 Docker

 This is a Docker for Magento 2 development.
-It creates containers for MySQL, PHP, Redis that your Magento applications can use and share, and Varnish/Hitch that will route requests to your nginx containers.
-It allows multiple Magento applications to run, sharing database, Redis, Varnish and base PHP image.
+It creates containers for MySQL, PHP, Redis that your Magento projects can use and share, and Varnish/Hitch that will route requests to your nginx containers.
+It allows multiple Magento applications to run, sharing database, Redis, elasticsearch, Varnish, rabbitmq and base PHP image.

 ## Configure